Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: Scripts for some data analysis and fitting tasks

 \subsubsection{Gnuplot}

+The plot shows the result of acting with this gnuplot script on the data at \href{http://young.physics.ucsc.edu/bad-honnef/data.HW4} {\texttt{\underline{http://young.physics.ucsc.edu/bad-honnef/data.HW4}}} The results agree with those of the python script above.

+The quoted error bars in $T_c$ are clearly ridiculous and arise because the code gives symmetric error bars whereas the variation of $\chi^2$ about the minimum is very asymmetric, as sketched in the right panel of Fig.~\ref{fig:chi2}.
+It would be better to get asymmetric error bars for $T_c$ by determining $\chi^2$ as a function of $T_c$, while optimizing with respect to the other parameters, and then estimating the values of $T_c$ where $\Delta \chi^2 = 1$, see Fig.~\ref{fig:chi2} and the discussion in Sec.~\ref{sec:conf_limits}.
+The interested student is invited to do this.
+Even better would be to do the bootstrap analysis discussed in Sec.~\ref{sec:resample} but this requires the raw data, that is to say the $N_i$ $y$-values for each data point $i$ which, when averaged, give the results for $y_i$ and $\sigma_i$ used in the fit.
+Unfortunately the raw data is not available in this case.

-The plot below shows the result of acting with this gnuplot script on the data at \texttt{http://physics.ucsc.edu/\textasciitilde{}peter/bad-honnef/data.HW4}.
-The results agree with those of the python script above. \acknowledgments I'm grateful to Alexander Hartmann for inviting me to give a lecture at the Bad Honnef School on ``Efficient Algorithms in Computational Physics'', which provided the motivation to write up these notes, and also for a helpful comment on the need to resample the data to get error bars from fits to non-linear models.
-I would also like to thank Matt Wittmann for helpful discussions about fitting and data analysis using \texttt{python} and for permission to include his python codes.
+\acknowledgments I'm grateful to Alexander Hartmann for inviting me to give a lecture at the Bad Honnef School on ``Efficient Algorithms in Computational Physics'' in September 2012, which provided the motivation to write up a first version of these notes, and also for a several very helpful discussions.

+In addition I would like to thank Matt Wittmann for helpful discussions about fitting and data analysis using \texttt{python} and for permission to include his python codes.
 I am also grateful to Wittmann and Christoph Norrenbrock for helpful comments on an earlier version of the manuscript.
+This work is supported by the Humboldt Foundation, and by the NSF through grant DMR-1207036.